 Salmon Rice Bowl Recipe

 These healthy, hearty Salmon Rice Bowls are one of our favorite quick and easy weeknight meals.
 Tender, flakey salmon filets are pan seared and covered in a rich sesame sauce.
 This is an easy recipe to customize based on your personal preferences.
+For another great recipe using jasmine rice, check out this Cheesy Broccoli Rice recipe!

 Ingredients for a Salmon Rice Bowl